 When you perform a parameter optimization, Engage searches for alternative input settings that optimize an output based on the objective and the search range you define.
-For the construction project scenario, you want to find optimal settings for the inputs that reduce the percent of projects that extend past 30 days (% out of spec).

 Consider using search ranges that are as wide as possible to broaden the search area and increase your chances of meeting your objective.
 Do not exceed levels that are unfeasible or unsafe for your system.
 You can repeat the parameter optimization and see how changing the search range affects the estimates of performance.